-Compose all elements in one process, each process has its own user interface or Integrate 2 user interface in the debugger process.
-In the First case, the whole system will be suspended by itself.
-The second case is inconvenient and non-user-friendly.
-In the third case, we need to put collaboration service on debugger process and main process, it makes a large amount of collaboration and interpretation communications.
-Finally, we choose the last case, which integrates two user interfaces in the main process.
-The most common user activities are editing, file accessing, compiling and interpretation.
-A lot of communication between two processes can be eliminated, if the integrated user interface is in main process.
+In our design, we decide to integrate user interfaces in the main process.
+The reason behind this decision is because most common user activities are editing, file accessing, compiling and interpretation.
+A lot of communication between processes can be eliminated, if the integrated user interface is in the main process.
 Also, only one collaboration service is needed in this case.
 CollabRunJava can share this service with the applications and objects initialized by RunJava, as shown in Figure 4.